-Northbourne Park's Designated Child Protection Co-ordinator (DCPC) will be trained at least every two years in child protection and inter-agency working.
+Northbourne Park's DSL will be trained at least every two years in child protection and inter-agency working.
 This training will be provided by the local social services department or an external welfare agency acceptable to the local safeguarding children board.

 All staff who work with children must be trained in child protection at least every three years, though the school has selected annual training.
-Northbourne Park's Designated Child Protection Co-ordinator (DCPC) with up-to-date inter-agency training may provide this training for other staff.
+Northbourne Park's DSL, with up-to-date interagency training, may provide this training for other staff.
 This includes online safety training that makes all staff aware of the use of technology and the mechanisms we have to identify and intervene in any incident where appropriate.